Torres1982/WiproRegistrationApp/README.md

 ### Project Description:
 Design simple registration screen which has First name, Last name, email id, date of birth, gender, address and sign-up button.
-Please add validations to all field and on button click print all parameters.(use activity as well as fragment).
+Please add validations to all field and on button click print all parameters - (use an *Activity* as well as *Fragment*).